 Comparison of taxonomic and regional distribution: To examine the overall taxonomic distribution across the spatial datasets, we grouped species by taxonomic class and data source, and determined the proportion of each class represented in each dataset.
 To compare the spatial representation of the two datasets directly, we rasterized the IUCN species polygons to the same 0.5° grid as the AquaMaps species maps; we determined species presence within a grid cell as any non-zero overlap of a species polygon with the cell (Fig S2).
 For the AquaMaps dataset, we determined per-cell species count by including all species with non-zero probability of occurrence, to best approximate the "extent of occurrence" generally indicated by IUCN maps.

-Alignment framework for paired maps: OR Comparison of paired maps: Using genus and species binomials as a matching key, we identified "paired map" species, i.e. the subset of marine species that have range maps in both IUCN and AquaMaps current native distribution.
+Comparison of paired maps: Using genus and species binomials as a matching key, we identified "paired map" species, i.e. the subset of marine species that have range maps in both IUCN and AquaMaps current native distribution.
 We used the taxize package [???] in R [???] to standardize species names and synonyms; for species with separate subpopulation maps in IUCN, we combined all subpopulations to create a single global population.
 For each of these paired map species, we determined species presence within each spatial cell for each dataset using the same criteria outlined above.

 Overlaying paired distribution maps for each species, we defined and calculated distribution alignment αdist and area ratio αarea: